 Answer

-Messages being sent from "Likely-SCAM" occur due to compliance regulations in specific regions, such as Singapore and soon in Ireland.
+Messages being sent from "Likely-SCAM" occur due to compliance regulations in specific regions, such as Singapore and Ireland.
 This designation is mandated by local regulators to prevent fraudulent activities and ensure secure communications.
 When a message does not meet the criteria set by these regulators, the Sender ID is automatically overwritten to "Likely-SCAM" or similar.

 Additional Information